Over the past decade, lead generation has grown exponentially and helped raise businesses from the ground up.

-As mentioned previously, you’ve got an endless list of tools at your disposal, you just need to identify which ones can benefit you.
+As mentioned previously, you’ve got an endless list of tools you can explore, you just need to identify which ones can benefit you.

-If your present choices don’t bring back anything, you may want to consider a different route.
+If your current choices don’t bring back anything, you may want to consider a different route.

 Studying marketing trends won’t hurt.
-Despite the come-and-go, following trends will also get you noticed.
+Despite the come-and-go, the following trends will also get you noticed.

 Memes and social media content used to be taboo, but a little humor goes a long way!